 Other prevention tips include:

 Don't use oily skin products.

 Wear loose clothing.
 Try to let your skin stay cool and breathe.

-Follow up with your healthcare provider, or as advised.
+Follow up with your healthcare provider as advised.
 Call your provider if the rash doesn’t get better with the above treatment, or if new symptoms appear.

 Call your healthcare provider right away if any of these occur: